-Now a Routledge Linguistics Classic and with a new preface which sets the work in its current context, this book remains key reading for all those working in the areas of applied linguistics and sociolinguistics.
+Now a Routledge Linguistics Classic with a new preface which sets the work in its current context, this book remains key reading for all those working in the areas of applied linguistics, sociolinguistics and linguistic anthropology.

-"Ben Rampton has produced a very important study, not only on language and ethnicity among adolescents… but on a range of sociolinguistic topics" (J. Blommaert, 1998, Review, Journal of Sociolinguistics 2/1: 119)
+"Ben Rampton has produced a very important study, not only on language and ethnicity among adolescents… but on a range of sociolinguistic topics."

-"This is another wonderful contribution from Longman’s Real Language series, a research monograph which manages to be empirically thorough, methodologically rigorous, and of practical and theoretical interest" (M. Heller, 1997, Review, International Journal of Bilingualism 1/1: 71)
+"A research monograph which manages to be empirically thorough, methodologically rigorous, and of practical and theoretical interest."

 Transcription Symbols and Conventions

 Preface to the Routledge Linguistics Classics Edition

 Local Reports of Language Crossing